goschtl/zope/bluebream/website/docs/v1.0/event.rst

 IObjectEvent
 ------------

-base interface, triggered for all events on an object;
+Import location: ``zope.component.interfaces.IObjectEvent``

+The ``IObjectEvent`` is the base event triggered for all events on an object.
+The ``IObjectEvent`` is the base interface inheritted by for all other events.
+The object that generated this event is not necessarily the object referred to by location.

 IObjectCreatedEvent
 -------------------